aido-dev/aido/README.md

 ![Supports ChatGPT](https://img.shields.io/badge/provider-ChatGPT-10a37f?logo=openai&style=flat-square)
 ![Supports Claude](https://img.shields.io/badge/provider-Claude-8a2be2?style=flat-square)

-Aido lets you **review, summarize, explain and improve code** by simply commenting on a PR.
+Aido lets you **review, summarize, explain, document, and improve code** by simply commenting on a PR.
 It works with **Gemini, ChatGPT, and Claude**, right inside GitHub Actions.

 ---